8 Best Puerto Rico All-Inclusive Resorts for Families in 2024

 Sonesta San Juan

-Isla Verde Beach is home to Royal Sonesta San Juan Resort, and offers both a beachy and a city experience all in one (Photo: Sonesta)
+Isla Verde Beach is home to Royal Sonesta San Juan Resort, and gives guest a beach experience close to the action of San Juan (Photo: Sonesta)

 Also located on Isla Verde Beach, the Royal Sonesta San Juan Resort makes it easy to explore everything that San Juan and its beaches have to offer.
-Every room has a balcony, mini fridge, and sitting area, and with junior, executive, club, and presidential suite options, your family can choose to stretch out with even larger accommodation options, too.
+Every room has a balcony, mini fridge, and sitting area.
+For families and groups looking for a bit more space, there are junior, executive, and club suites (and presidential suite options, too, if that’s your jam).

-The resort’s six dining options include casual and upscale and both indoor and outdoor restaurants.
+The resort has six dining options, which include casual eateries as well as upscale restaurants.
 There’s also a lagoon-style pool and ocean-facing fitness center.
 Though not fully all-inclusive, Royal Sonesta’s special packages allow you to bundle a combination of breakfast, happy hour, and parking with your room rate to maximize your value.
 The “Join Us for Breakfast” option can be a money-saver for families.

 San Juan, Puerto Rico

-Three outdoor pools and an ideal location on Condado Beach in San Juan draw families to La Concha Renaissance San Juan Resort.
+Three outdoor pools and an ideal location on popular Condado Beach in San Juan draw families to La Concha Renaissance San Juan Resort.
 Both the setting and the stylish guest rooms and suites make for a great home base in the city, while a variety of special packages offered throughout the year allow you to bundle resort credits and/or room upgrades.
 A daily breakfast buffet is included in some packages.
-The hotel can also connect you with rainforest tours, beach horseback riding, bioluminescence kayak trips, and much more.
+The hotel can also connect you with rainforest tours, beach horseback riding, bioluminescence kayak trips, and other off-resort adventures.

-Many are drawn to San Juan for the convivial atmosphere, and at La Concha there’s regular live music or a DJ at the pool and events on the beach.
+Many are drawn to San Juan for the party vibes, and at La Concha there’s regular live music, DJs at the pool, and events on the beach.
 Guest rooms range from standard with city view to a presidential suite, and all have a microwave and a mini fridge.
-Seven bars, cafes, and restaurants on property mean you don’t have to leave for delicious dining, but the hotel is steps from a wide range of options.
+Seven bars, cafes, and restaurants on property mean you don’t have to leave to eat well, but the hotel is also just steps from a wide range of options.

 Guanica, Puerto Rico